Zuikyo/ZIKRouter/Documentation/English/TypeChecking.md

 #### Objective-C

-In Objective-C, we use some fake classes and macros to make compile time checking.
+In Objective-C, we use generic and macros to make compile time checking.

 When registering and getting router with protocol, use macro `ZIKRoutable` to wrap the protocol: